Uwajimaya/FS2020/index.md

-The lighting effects for many default aircraft are set too low partially because the same effects have to work for many different aircraft.
-In addition, some of the lighting systems is broken/not implemented, Asobo is reportedly working on a new system.
-No ETA.
-<br>In the meantime, I am using the features that do exists to create customized lighting effects for each individual aircraft - landing lights, taxi lights, strobe, nav lights, etc. to hopefully provide a more realistic and immersive experience.
+The FS2020 lighting effects for most default aircraft are too low or even incorrect because the same effects have to work for many different aircraft.
+My mod provides customized lighting for each individual aircraft - landing lights, taxi lights, strobe, nav lights, etc. to hopefully provide a more realistic and immersive experience.
 Thanks for stopping by and have fun!
 Post your comments or questions below, or message me on [https://forums.flightsimulator.com/](https://forums.flightsimulator.com/).